A TRIBUTE TO DOUG ELASH

-"Going Somewhere" is more than a music video — it’s a short film in disguise.
+“iT’s more than a music video — it’s a short film in disguise.
 A portrait of a fighter, stuck between a town that made her and a dream that might save her.
-It’s about grit, isolation, pressure, and the quiet pain of someone on the edge of a decision.
+It’s about grit, isolation, pressure, and the quiet pain of someone on the edge of a decision.”

 The story is deeply familiar to me.
 It’s why this project mattered so much.
 I didn’t want to make another polished, choreographed music video.
 I wanted to make something dusty, emotional, and human.